The-Ducks-Code/Void-Bullet/README.md

 # INFO
 this project is kinda not much rn, I'm still learning LOVE2D<br>

+# CONTROLS:

+WASD to move, Arrows to Shoot, ESC to quit

 #### TO RUN FROM BUILD:<br>

 DOWNLOAD THE NEWEST RELEASE IN THE RELEASES SECTION<br>